Cupid (DC Comics)

 Cupid (Carrie Cutter) is a supervillain appearing in American comic books published by DC Comics.
 She is an enemy of Black Canary and Green Arrow, the latter of whom she has an unhealthy limerence for.

 Cupid appeared as a recurring character in Arrow, portrayed by Amy Gumenick.

 Publication history

 Created by writer Andrew Kreisberg and artist David Baron, the character made her first appearance in Green Arrow and Black Canary #15 (February 2009).

 Fictional character biography

-Carrie Cutter is a special ops soldier who works for the top-secret program COBALT.
-She volunteers for a program that will eliminate her fear, but instead makes her emotionally unstable.
+Carrie Cutter is a special ops soldier working for COBALT who believed her husband Ross had abandoned her.
+She agrees to participate in a program that is intended to eliminate her fear, but gives her enhanced strength and memory loss as a side effect.
+Years later, Cutter learns that Ross is still alive and tracks him to Star City, intending to kill him with poison.
+Green Arrow shoots and kills Ross from afar, believing him to be abusing Cutter.
+These events cause Cutter to become obsessed with Green Arrow.

 As Cupid, Cutter murders several minor enemies of Green Arrow in an attempt to gain his affection.
-This attracts the attention of crime boss Brick, who she kills with a wrecking ball.
+This attracts the attention of crime boss Brick, who sends his underlings to investigate.
+Cupid attacks Brick with a wrecking ball, killing him.

-Cupid works with Everyman, who has sustained amnesia and believes himself to be Green Arrow.
-She later betrays and kills Everyman, declaring their relationship as "a rebound thing".
+After spending some time in prison, Cupid is broken out by Black Canary, who believes that she is in danger.
+Cupid encounters Everyman, who believes himself to be Green Arrow and forms an alliance with her.
+Cupid later betrays and kills Everyman, declaring their relationship as "a rebound thing".

-Green Arrow and Black Canary later meet with COBALT engineer Victor Turlough to restore Cupid's sanity.
-She apologizes for her actions before COBALT agents take her away.
+Green Arrow and Black Canary meet with Victor Turlough, a chemical engineer working for COBALT who was responsible for Cutter's transformation into Cupid and aims to reverse it.
+Green Arrow administers an antidote to Cupid, restoring her mind.
+Cupid apologizes for her actions as she is taken away by COBALT agents.